cgm616/momi/content/sections/going-to-synagogue.md

 Gabe wished that he had attended synagogue with Ellen when she resumed attending.
 He said that he regrets her decision to not bring him, though he did not blame her and understood why she made it.
-In fact, he said that some of the reasons she did not bring Gabe were some of the same reasons that he did not bring his children to synagogue.
+In fact, he said that some of the reasons she did not bring him were the same as some of the reasons that he did not bring his children to synagogue.

 {% quote(name="Gabe",millis=1823015,anchor=1749490) %}
 I regret her decision and my decision.